kraxel-dev/colmap-fusion-framework/README.md

 ## OdomEdgesManager

+1. Decide if edges are created outside of mapper and delete setter method accordingly
-1. Deal with multiple tums simultaneously
+2. Deal with multiple tums simultaneously
-2. Deal with disconnected poses in tum file or disconnected image ids
+3. Deal with disconnected poses in tum file or disconnected image ids
-3. Find better name
+4. Find better class name

+## Incremental fusion mapper
+1. create superset of mapping options to control actions that belong to mapper and not to FusionBA object
+    1. PCA alginment options is task of mapper